Chapman–Enskog theory: Extensions

 The basic principles of Chapman–Enskog theory can be extended to more diverse physical models, including gas mixtures and molecules with internal degrees of freedom.
 In the high-density regime, the theory can be adapted to account for collisional transport of momentum and energy, i.e. transport over a molecular diameter during a collision, rather than over a mean free path (in between collisions).
 Including this mechanism predicts a density dependence of the viscosity at high enough density, which is also observed experimentally.
+Obtaining the corrections used to account for transport during a collision for soft molecules (i.e. Lennard-Jones or Mie molecules) is in general non-trivial, but success has been achieved at applying Barker-Henderson perturbation theory to accurately describe these effects up to the critical density of various fluid mixtures.

 One can also carry out the theory to higher order in the Knudsen number.
 In particular, the second-order contribution $f^{(2)}$ has been calculated by Burnett.
 In general circumstances, however, these higher-order corrections may not give reliable improvements to the first-order theory, due to the fact that the Chapman–Enskog expansion does not always converge.
 (On the other hand, the expansion is thought to be at least asymptotic to solutions of the Boltzmann equation, in which case truncating at low order still gives accurate results.)
 Even if the higher order corrections do afford improvement in a given system, the interpretation of the corresponding hydrodynamical equations is still debated.